Candidates for the M.A.T. degree program must meet the following requirements:

 A bachelor’s degree from an accredited institution of higher learning

-An overall 2.75 GPA in all higher education coursework
+An overall 2.75 GPA in all undergraduate coursework

 A 2.5 GPA in the content courses for the area in which certification is sought

 Completion of ENGL 101, ENGL 102, and COMM 202 with grades of C or above in each course.

 A passing score on the Praxis Core Academic Skills for Educators Tests (CASE)